 Skip to content Skip to footer

 United Workers Union is a strong supporter of industry superannuation funds.
 Industry funds are not-for-profit funds run only to benefit members.
-They have low fees, deliver strong, long-term returns and consistently outperform retail funds (such as those run by the big banks).
+They have low fees, deliver strong, long-term returns and consistently outperform other funds (such as retail funds run by the big banks).

 Today, more than 5 million Australian workers, including many United Workers Union members, are members of industry funds.
 These funds manage hundreds of billions of dollars of workers’ money.
 All profits go to the funds of members instead of shareholders.
-Importantly, members have a say in how the funds are run, through employee representatives on the boards of industry funds.
+Importantly, members have a say in how the funds are run, through employee representatives on the boards.

 Together industry funds invest in long-term assets like roads, airports, renewable energy and other infrastructure.
 This helps to deliver higher, long-term returns for members, and also benefits everyone by creating jobs and strengthening the economy.
-Industry funds are also leading the way with responsible investment by factoring in important environmental, social and governance issues.
-They also offer members access to low-cost loans and banking services through Members’ Equity (ME) Bank, providing a genuine alternative to the big banks.
+Industry funds also lead the way with responsible investment by factoring in important environmental, social and governance issues, including labour rights.

 Industry funds that cater especially to United Workers Union members: